LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 You win the game if you escape the dungeon alive (or eliminate all opposition, in some game modes).
 Your score is the sum of all gold you've plundered plus 100 gold pieces for each gem.
-Only the loot in possession of the party members on the current level counts (the rest of the party is considered MIA).

-If all heroes die, your score is halved and only the treasure carried by the last standing hero counts.
+If all heroes die, your score is halved.
 You are free to start again from a different entrance to the dungeon, but all your previous wealth is gone and fresh, undaunted enemies bar your way.